-This fitness tracker from Garmin may look achingly simple, but it’s packing a lot of great tech inside.
-Unlike many of the other devices on this list, the Vivosport has built-in GPS-tracking, a heart-rate sensor, VO2 max reading and an altimeter, making it a solid option for runners, cyclists and those serious about fitness.
+This fitness tracker from Garmin may look super simple, but it’s packing a lot of great tech inside that minimally design tough outer.
+The updated Vivosport (2020) has built-in GPS-tracking, a heart-rate sensor, VO2 max and an altimeter, making it a solid option for runners, cyclists and those serious about fitness.
 The only main feature it lacks is swim tracking, even though it is waterproof.
 A shame when many others do now offer this feature.

 Its basic design might be a bit boring for some, but because it’s so understated, and not to mention slim, it’s got a wide-ranging appeal.
 That means we’d recommend it for those who need a reliable fitness device, but aren’t too fussed about customization options or scoring style points.

-On average, you can expect to pay between $60 and $650 for a fitness tracker.
-That price range takes into account the basic step tracking wearables at the entry level and goes right up to the all-singing, all-dancing GPS and O2 tracking watches that pack in music and Bluetooth headphones connections, contactless payments, Wi-Fi and more.
+On average, you can expect to pay between $60 and $650 for a fitness tracker, which is a very wide price range.
+It starts from the basic step-tracking wearables at the entry level end of the market, and goes right up to the all-singing, all-dancing GPS and VO2 max-tracking devices that pack in music and Bluetooth headphone connections, contactless payments, Wi-Fi, LTE and so much more.

 There are plenty of options in between these two extremes, meaning there's sure to be an ideal fitness tracker out there for you.
 Before you shop, jot down the main features you're looking for, especially the absolute must-haves.
 These vary for each of us, but could include robust heart rate monitoring, sleep tracking or automatic workout recognition for running, cycling or aerobics so that you don't have to fiddle around with any menus.

 How to choose the best fitness tracker for you